 Low and Moderate-income earners with and without dependent children are eligible to benefit from the Earned Income Tax Credit, also known by its acronym EITC.

-Certain requirements must be met to qualify for IEC such as filing a tax return irrespective of whether you are legally required to do so.
+Certain requirements must be met to qualify for EITC such as filing a tax return irrespective of whether you are legally required to do so.
 If you are eligible the EITC gives you a tax credit by reducing the tax amount you owe or increasing your refund for the applicable tax year.

 Am I Eligible as an Individual in Denver for EITC?